jjmccollum/teiphy/paper.md

 # Availability

-The software can be installed through the Python Package Index (PyPI) and the source code is available under the MIT license from the Github repository.
+The software can be installed through the Python Package Index (PyPI) and the source code is available under the MIT license from the GitHub repository.
 The automated testing suite has 100% coverage.

 # Acknowledgements

-Stephen Carlson.
+The authors wish to thank Stephen C. Carlson for his feedback on this project.

+## Funding

+This work was supported by an Australian Government Research Training Program (RTP) Scholarship.

 # References